abogoyavlensky/abogoyavlensky.github.io/README.md

 ### Add new article

-Add meta info about article to `resources/data/meta.edn` to vector named `:articles` as map with fields:
+Being in the `dev` branch Add meta info about article to `resources/data/meta.edn` to vector named `:articles` as map with fields:

 ```clojure